 From an evolutionary perspective, fitting in and being part of a community were essential for survival.
 Those who were shunned from their tribe did not survive very long.
 Fast forward to today and that need for acceptance gives rise to conformity bias.

 Conformity bias commonly affects interview panels.
 When a majority of interviewers feel a certain way about a candidate, you may feel pressured to agree with them even if your real opinion was different.
 But it’s important to speak up and voice your true opinions on candidates.
 You might have spotted something the others didn’t.

 As talent shortages continue to plague a wide range of sectors, hiring top talent is becoming increasingly important for success.
 And if you aren’t careful, bias could be causing you to overlook some of the best talent on the market.

-Overcoming unconscious bias always starts with accepting the fact it affects us all.
-Taking time with decisions, avoiding making snap judgements, and committing to trying to see each candidate as a unique individual are all big steps in the right direction.
+Overcoming unconscious bias always starts with accepting the fact that it affects us all.
+Taking time with decisions, avoiding snap judgements and trying to see each candidate as a unique individual are all big steps in the right direction.
 By minimising the influence of bias in your recruitment process, your organisation will gain all the benefits that come from having a truly diverse and inclusive workplace.

 Diversity, equity and inclusion are fundamental pillars of a modern workplace and recruitment industry.
 It’s essential that recruiters and hiring managers progress in line with this evolution and look towards the future of work.

 To learn more about the data and insights shaping the recruitment industry now, download our latest Global Recruitment Industry Report.